REOPENING FLORIDA FAQS

-- This order is effective as of June 5th at 12:01 AM
+- Phase 2 of Reopening Florida went into effect on June 5th at 12:01 AM

 - Retail may operate at full capacity